OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 :::warning
  **Hint:**
- Whislt it is possible to change the amount of history that's stored for a Deployment's rollout by modifying the revision history limit, it's not generally recommended as it limits your ability to rollback a deplpyment.
+ Whislt it's possible to change the amount of history that's stored for a Deployment's rollout (by modifying the revision history limit), it's not generally recommended.
+This limits your ability to rollback a deployment.
 :::

 To see the rollout history for our deployment, we can run: